My Best Friend's Wedding: Critical reception

-On review aggregator Rotten Tomatoes the film holds an approval rating of 74% based on 61 reviews, with an average rating of 6.5/10.
+On review aggregator Rotten Tomatoes, My Best Friend's Wedding holds an approval rating of 75% based on 63 reviews, with an average rating of 6.5/10.
 The website's critical consensus reads, "Thanks to a charming performance from Julia Roberts and a subversive spin on the genre, My Best Friend's Wedding is a refreshingly entertaining romantic comedy."
 On Metacritic, the film has a weighted average score of 50 out of 100 based on 23 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Total Film praised the film, giving it four stars out of five and stating "[h]ere [Roberts] banishes all memories of Mary Reilly and I Love Trouble with a lively, nay sparkling, performance.
+Total Film praised the film, giving it four stars out of five and stating "[h]ere [Roberts] banishes all memories of Mary Reilly (1996) and I Love Trouble (1994) with a lively, nay sparkling, performance.
 Smiling that killer smile, shedding those winning tears, delivering great lines with effortless charm, Roberts is back where she rightly belongs - not in grey period costume, but as the sexy queen of laughs."
 The review also called the film "a perfect date movie" that "proves Roberts isn't as crap as we all thought she was."

-Peter Travers of Rolling Stone called it "the summer-date-film supreme for pretty women and the gay men they love," despite criticisms of the script.
-He praises Roberts as "riper, more dexterous with a comic line, slyer with modulation," concluding that "Roberts puts her heart into this one."
-Joanna Berry of Radio Times gave it four stars out of five, observing that this "sparkling comedy" proved to be a career-resurrecting movie for Julia Roberts.
+Peter Travers of Rolling Stone praises Roberts as "riper, more dexterous with a comic line, slyer with modulation," concluding that "Roberts puts her heart into this one."
+Joanna Berry of Radio Times gave it four stars out of five, observing that this "sparkling comedy" proved to be a career-resurrecting film for Julia Roberts.

-Roger Ebert of Chicago Sun-Times said, "One of the pleasures of Ronald Bass' screenplay is the way it subverts the usual comic formulas that would fuel a plot like this."
+Roger Ebert of the Chicago Sun-Times gave the film three out of four stars and said, "One of the pleasures of Ronald Bass' screenplay is the way it subverts the usual comic formulas that would fuel a plot like this."
 CNN movie reviewer Carol Buckland said Roberts "lights up the screen", calling the film "fluffy fun".

 Andrew Johnston, writing in Time Out New York, observed, "The best scene occurs when Julianne's gay editor and confidant George (Everett) turns up in Chicago and poses as her fiancé, seizing control of the film for five delicious minutes.
 His devilish impersonation of a straight guy is priceless, and things only get better when he leads a sing-along at the rehearsal dinner.
-At times like this, when the film spins into pop culture overdrive that it stops being a star vehicle and flirts with genuine comic brilliance."

-One critic, in retrospect, considered it one of the greatest romantic comedy films of all time.
+At times like this, when the film spins into pop culture overdrive it stops being a star vehicle and flirts with genuine comic brilliance."
+Michelle Regna of BuzzFeed, in 2015, claimed it is one of the greatest romantic comedy films of all time.